Hemington, Somerset

-Hemington is a village and civil parish 5.5 mi north west of Frome, in the Mendip district of Somerset, England.
+Hemington is a village and civil parish 5.5 mi north west of Frome, in the county of Somerset, England.
 It is located just off the A366 between Trowbridge and Radstock.
 The parish includes the villages of Hardington, Faulkland and Foxcote.

 History

 The name of the parish means "the settlement of Hemmi's (or Hemma's) people".

 The parishes of Hardington and Hemington were part of the Kilmersdon Hundred, while Foxcote was part of the Wellow Hundred.

 On the village green in Faulkland and at several other sites throughout the village there are standing stones of unknown origin.
 Between two of the stones are the 16th or 17th-century village stocks.
 There are two pubs in the village: The Faulkland Inn, which dates from the early 19th century, and the historic Tuckers Grave which was probably built in the early 18th century and is one of the few remaining 'Parlour' pubs with no bar counter.